dgwoit/CST236/doc/Lab2.rst

 Mixins are where a class has multiple inheritance.
 I suppose the challenge would be in testing all of the behaviors provided by the base classes in the child class.
 Per the Lab2.rst document Mixins are initialized in order.
+Also the mixins don't seem to call __init__ which created a bit of a challenge.

 3. In python what does "super" do?